 - Abandoning a child.

 A court will not terminate parental rights casually, even if a parent has little contact with their child.
 For more information on termination, see: How the Superior Court Process Works in a New Jersey DCP&P Case.

 After the birth parents have relinquished their rights, or a court has terminated their rights, a grandparent or relative adoption can proceed through the appropriate court process.
 For more information on how the adoption process works in New Jersey, see New Jersey Private Adoption, and New Jersey State Agency Adoption.

 Once an adoption is final, the adoptive parents assume all parental rights and responsibilities.
 The birth parents are no longer required to provide the child with any type of support and cannot have any type of contact the child without the permission of the adoptive parents.
 The adoptive parents gain the right to manage all aspects of the child’s care and may qualify for Federal Adoption Tax Credits and other tax benefits.
 The child also gains the right to share in certain government benefits and to inherit directly from the adoptive parents.

 Deciding whether or not to proceed with adoption of a grandchild or relative can be difficult.
 A knowledgeable and compassionate attorney can provide you with accurate information that will help you make the right decision for your family.
 If you do decide to embark on the adoption process, the assistance of a skilled attorney is essential to ensure that all legal procedures are followed correctly and efficiently.
 Our experienced New Jersey adoption attorneys can help.
-Please contact us to schedule your free confidential consultation.
+Please contact us to schedule an initial confidential consultation.
 Take the first step.
 Call today: 888-888-0919.